 April Regulatory Bulletin

 Welcome to our April Regulatory Bulletin.
-This month we cover GDPR and IDD and highlight some important actions you need to take now.
+This month we cover GDPR, IDD and Brexit, plus highlight some important actions you need to take now.

 GDPR – the clock is ticking

 We are closely nearing the GDPR implementation date of 25 May 2018 and are working to ensure the way we hold, use, retain and transfer our data is GDPR compliant.